The official legend of le Marche du Nain Rouge

-Before founding Detroit in 1701, Antoine de la Mothe Cadillac meets a fortune-teller, who warned him to beware of the Nain Rouge, a red devil that had appeared to Cadillac in a dream.
-She warned him that the the little red imp is the embodiment of his’s ambition, anger, pride, envy and everything that holds him back.
-The Nain Rouge she tells him is the harbinger of doom and, if Cadillac chooses to settle near the straits between Michigan and Ontario, though it might pay off one day, it will be a long uphill slog fraught with setbacks.
+In 1701, legendary founder of Detroit Antoine de la Mothe Cadillac met a fortune-teller, who warned him to beware of the Nain Rouge, a red devil that had appeared to Cadillac in a dream.
+She warned him that the the little red imp is the embodiment of his ambition, anger, pride, envy — everything that held him back.
+The Nain Rouge, she told him, is the harbinger of doom.
+If Cadillac chose to settle near the straits between Michigan and Ontario, the fortuneteller said, it might pay off one day, but it would be a long uphill slog fraught with setbacks.

-Cadillac considers this sound counsel, but when Cadillac first sees the fiend in person, The Nain taunts him mercilessness and Cadillac chases it away with a stick.
-Courage, though sometimes in the face of common sense, and willingness to endure whatever comes, are henceforth defining characteristics of denizens of the city that Cadillac went on to establish, Detroit.
+Despite this sound counsel, when Cadillac first saw the fiend in person, the Nain taunted him mercilessly and Cadillac chased the red devil away with a stick.
+Courage, even in the face of common sense, and willingness to endure whatever comes, are henceforth defining characteristics of denizens of the city that Cadillac went on to establish: Detroit.

 Unfortunately, the fortune turned out to be true and Cadillac died penniless after he left Detroit for France.
 The city he founded, however, fared better, endured and prospered (mostly), against the fiendish efforts of the Nain Rouge.

-And so, for 300 years, Detroiters memorialized Cadillac’s actions and willingness to persevere and hope for better things, combined with the determination to rise from the ashes.
-At Detroit’s worst moments, the Nain has been seen often cackling or taunting the residents of Detroit.
-Every year, Detroiters celebrate liberation from the Nain, a new beginning, and whatever is good and working in the city in a spring festival for the good and betterment of the city of Detroit.
+And so, every year, Detroiters celebrate liberation from the Nain, a new beginning, and whatever is good and working in the city in a spring festival for the good and betterment of the city of Detroit.

-Unfortunately, on occasion, the Nain Rouge is still able to manifest and reveal itself to revelers, taunting them by highlighting all of its evil accomplishments meant to bring the city down.
-Just in case, revelers are advised to come in disguise, so he can’t exact revenge.
-On these occasions, a struggle ensues as the Nain Rouge taunts revelers and challenges them to join him in Cass Park, as his ultimate plan for the city’s demise is revealed.
-The epic confrontation culminates in the decisive moment when the future of the city hinges on the whether the gathered Detroiters can overwhelm the Nain Rouge’s dastardly plans with their hope for better things, or whether the Nain Rouge manages to hold the city back once again.
+On these occasions, a struggle ensues – the Nain Rouge taunts revelers and challenges them to join him in Cass Park, where he’ll reveal his ultimate plan for the city’s demise.
+The epic confrontation culminates in a decisive moment – the future of the city hinges on the whether the gathered Detroiters can overwhelm the Nain Rouge’s dastardly plans with their hope for better things, or whether the Nain manages to hold the city back once again.
 So far, our track record is pretty good – but the Nain’s power is no joke.